Here’s a handy run-down of the categories for the School Travel Awards 2024 which explains each award and who qualifies to win.

 Best International Destination or Attraction

 With more and more schools making short haul trips to Europe and long-haul trips worldwide, the choice and opportunity for exciting educational visits continues to grow.
-What has delivered for you when it comes to learning outside the classroom, and country.
-It could be a specific destination you have visited, or a particular attraction that made a huge impact on the students and staff.
+What has delivered for you when it comes to learning outside the classroom beyond the UK?
+It could be a specific country / destination you have visited, or a particular attraction that made a huge impact on the students and staff.

 Best Museum Visit